 This symbolic comparison between Jerusalem and Sodom did not cease in the New Testament.
 In fact, John the Revelator calls Jerusalem “the great city that symbolically is called Sodom and Egypt, where their Lord was crucified” (Rev. 11:8).

 As we set the visitation of the three men beside the visitation of the magi, we see a foreshadowing of the fate of Jerusalem.
 Like the three men who visited Sodom to search out its sins, the arrival of the wise men in Jerusalem revealed the wickedness of the city.
-The city was under the dominion of a murderous king, and the chief priests and scribes take counsel together with Herod “against the Lord and against his Christ” (Psalm 2:2, Matt.
+The city was under the dominion of a murderous king, and the chief priests and scribes took counsel together with Herod “against the Lord and against his Christ” (Psalm 2:2, Matt.
 2:4).
 In a thick retelling of events, Matthew evokes the visit of the three men as an ominous foreboding of Jerusalem’s destruction.

 The City that Sealed Its Fate.